 Revenue associated with the RSPs is affected by the regulation of automobile premium rates through government regulatory authorities in the jurisdictions in which the Association operates.
-In general, the associated rate regulatory approval processes can result in the prescription of automobile premium rates at levels other than those individual members deem appropriate for the risks to be underwritten by them, including the risks transferred to the RSPs.
-To the extent that members regard premium rates in the general insurance marketplace to be inadequate, there will tend to be increased usage of the Association's RSPs.
+In general, the associated rate regulatory approval processes can result in the prescription of automobile premium rates at levels other than those individual members deem appropriate for the risks to be underwritten by them, including the risks ceded to the RSPs.
+To the extent that individual member premium rate levels are inadequate, there will tend to be increased usage of the RSPs.